amd/aocl-data-analytics/doc/linear_models/linmod_intro.rst

 *************

-The topic of linear models encompasses a range of commonly used statistical models and fitting algorithms, including Multiple linear regression, logistic regression, polynomial regression, and nonparametric regression.
+The topic of linear models encompasses a range of commonly used statistical models and fitting algorithms, including multiple linear regression, logistic regression, polynomial regression, and nonparametric regression.

 The general form of a linear model fitting problem is as follows: